synackchoo/FancyListener/README.md

 ### Credit where credit is due
-Inspired by Zeetaz who wrote FancyTracker (who was inspired by Franz Rosen who wrote postMessage-tracker) This wouldn't be here without them.
+Inspired by Zeetaz who wrote FancyTracker (who was inspired by Frans Rosén who wrote postMessage-tracker) This wouldn't be here without them.
 Also it's heavily vibe-coded...so sue me